-A broker applicant is required to be of good moral character, possess two (2) years of active experience, or its equivalent, as a PSA or SA within the past five (5) years, and submit evidence of successful completion of ninety (90) clock hours of advanced real estate instruction in a course that is approved by the Commission.
+A broker applicant is required to be of good moral character, have two (2) years of active experience or its equivalent as a PSA or SA within the past five (5) years, and submit evidence of successful completion of ninety (90) clock hours of advanced real estate instruction in a course that is approved by the Commission.

-For individuals that are granted an equivalent point waiver please note that no education requirements or examinations may be waived and the applicant must show proof of successful completion of Part I of ninety (90) clock hours of basic real estate instruction (or its equivalent), Part II post-license education requirement of forty-five (45) clock hours (or its equivalent) and completion of a ninety (90) clock hours (or its equivalent) advanced course of study prior to qualifying for the broker examination.
+For individuals that are granted an equivalent point waiver no education requirements will be waived and the applicant must show proof of successful completion of a ninety (90) clock hour course in basic real estate (or its equivalent), completion of an approved post-license education course consisting of forty-five (45) clock hours (or its equivalent) and completion of an approved (90) clock hour course in advanced real estate instruction (or its equivalent) in order to be approved to take the brokers examination.

 Proof of Citizenship - Federal law requires that you provide proof of citizenship or qualified alien status to receive a license - this means

-Certificate of Successful Completion - The pre-license school must provide you with evidence showing that you have successfully completed the course content.
-You can start the education requirements at any time but evidence of successful course completion must be received by the Commission before you are eligible to take the examination, this can be accomplished by the Director of the school signing Application B and indicating that you have met all course requirements.
+Certificate of Successful Completion - The pre-license school must provide you with evidence showing that you have successfully completed the appropriate course content.
+You can start the education requirements at any time but evidence of successful course completion must be received by the Commission before you are eligible to take the examination.
+This can be accomplished by the Director of the school signing "Application Part B" and indicating that you have met all course requirements.

 The Real Estate Commission must receive the following completed documents before an applicant can register for an examination: